 USEC and DOE share wastewater discharge facilities at both plants.
-DOE and the plants intermingle their respective wastewaters in such a way that it may not always be possible to determine the origin of discharges that do not comply with the plants' discharge permits.
-As a result, USEC may be fined for violation of its permit as a result of DOE's operations.
+DOE and the plants intermingle their respective wastewaters in such a way that it may not always be possible to determine the origin of discharges that do not comply operations.
 Although it may not always be possible to establish that noncomplying discharges originated from DOE operations, pursuant to the Lease Agreement DOE has agreed to indemnify and reimburse USEC for any liability incurred by USEC as a result of DOE's contribution to an alleged violation of permit limits.